tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You deal +1d6 damage with this weapon on all hits after the first time you hit with it in a round (champion: +2d6; epic +4d6).
 So, opportunity attacks, cleaves or extra attacks from powers like haste or hack & slash can trigger this weapon’s bonus damage.

 **Quirk:** Short attention span.

 ---

+#### Ice-crack

+Melee Weapon

+When an enemy deals cold damage to you or scores a critical hit against you, your crit range with this weapon expands by 1 until the end of the battle (cumulative, up to a maximum crit range of +3).

+**Quirk:** Obsessed with ice, the more ice the bigger the draw.

+---